numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 The proposal is to preserve this behaviour for the most part.
 This is achieved by considering Python ``int``, ``float``, and ``complex`` to be "weakly" typed in operations.
-However, to avoid user surprises, we plan to make conversion to the new type more strict:  The results will be unchanged in the first two examples, but in the second one, it will change the following way::
+However, to avoid surprises, we plan to make conversion to the new type more strict:  The results will be unchanged in the first two examples, but in the second one, it will change the following way::